A Survey on Speech Deepfake Detection: Partially Deepfake detection

-The SOTA for detecting partially spoofed speeches can be categorized into three main categories: frame-level detection, multi-task learning strategies, and boundary detection.
+The SOTA for detecting partially Deepfake speeches can be categorized into three main categories: frame-level detection, multi-task learning strategies, and boundary detection.

-\textbf{Frame-level} The speech can be divided into small segments and the frame-level detection algorithms assign a genuine or spoofed label to each segment.
+\textbf{Frame-level} The speech can be divided into small segments and the frame-level detection algorithms assign a genuine or Deepfake label to each segment.
 Kumar et al. \cite{kumar2021speech} utilize the GMM to calculate the log-likelihood score for each frame and assign frame-level labels.
-Originally designed to detect full fake audio, this system has shown potential for detecting partially spoofed speech. \cite{rahman2022realrecording} and \cite{zhang2021initialpartial} also attempt to calculate the frame-level score by utilizing the PLDA classifier, LCNN backbone with Bi-LSTM for smoothing.
+Originally designed to detect full Deepfake speech, this system has shown potential for detecting partially Deepfake speech.
+Zhang et al. \cite{zhang2021initialpartial} also attempt to calculate the frame-level score by utilizing the PLDA classifier, LCNN backbone with Bi-LSTM for smoothing.
+The frame-level algorithms often face the challenge of identifying small frames as Deepfake within genuine segments.
+However, it's reasonable to expect that the manipulated part of the attacked speech should be longer than just a few frames.
+For instance, Deepfake segmentS should ideally be no shorter than the duration of a phoneme.
+A swap algorithm is proposed \cite{zhang2022localizing} to switch labels when only one fake frame occurs between real labels in the sequence, and vice versa.
+This approach obtains longer Deepfake segments.